EffectOrientedProgramming/book/docs/guide/scalatools.md

 > **NOTE: Some output might be out-of-order vs. output shown in the book**.
 > Nodes in the same layer of the dependency graph have arbitrary ordering.
 > The ordering of initialization in the dependency graph is only guaranteed in the sense that 'If B depends on A, then A will be constructed first.'
-> But anytime there are unrelated pieces, the ordering is arbitrary.
+> But whenever there are unrelated pieces, the ordering is arbitrary.
 > C could be constructed at any point:
 > - Before A
 > - In between A and B